caramel and cashews

 • Trim the edges with scissors, but leave some excess to fold under.
 Use your fingers to fold the extra crust under all the way around the tin.

 • Use your fingers to crimp the crust.
 Refrigerate or freeze until ready to use.
+Use the second disc for the top crust or for another pie.

 Nutrition